Tuesday, June 18, 2024

 Home Hardware had a lovely sign we've never seen before, anywhere:

 So we're in a Home Hardware lot in Cranbrook for overnight, a first stay for us at any Home Hardware.
-With the nearby Walmart we have everything here that the $50 no-hookup site would have had, and more.
+With the nearby Walmart we have everything here that the $50 no-services site would have had, and more.
 A good end to a not-so-good day.

 Oh yes, we're now back to Mountain Daylight time, just 2 hours behind Ontario.